So Long, and Thanks for All the Facebook

 On the 1st of July 2016 I logged out of Facebook and stopped using it.
 It’s been a month now, and I’m pleased to be free of its grip.

-I haven’t closed down my account, but I have managed to do what I was planning to do at the start of the year.
-Stop using FB.
+I haven’t closed down my account, but I have finally managed to do what I was planning to do at the start of the year.
+Stop looking at FB.

 Like giving up addictive foods, such as sugar, alcohol, bread, or coffee, I think the only relatively easy way is to do a clean 100% quit – not reducing, cutting down, or vaguely avoiding – a full quit, all or nothing.

 Like the two men I sometimes see down at the shops, who each have their own side of the road that they patrol for used cigarette butts, I was starting to suspect that there was some element of an addiction going on.

 Some people seem to be fine to just have a quick glance at it once in a while, but I seem to get drawn into it like a moth to a flame, and my time limits don’t seem to last long.